Morgan Morgan

 Colonel Morgan Morgan (November 1, 1688 — November 17, 1766) was an American pioneer.
 He was thought to have founded the first permanent settlement in present-day West Virginia at Cool Spring Farm.
+He played a role in early colonial government, was associated with the Anglican Church, and became the progenitor of a prominent frontier family whose descendants founded towns and shaped regional development.

 Biography

 Early life

-Little direct evidence of Morgan's early life and education have survived.
+Little direct evidence of Morgan's early life and education has survived.
 His birth date seems to have been November 1st, 1688 because Morgans Chapel at Bunker Hill, which he helped to found, recorded the following upon his death: "Colonel Morgan died November 17, 1766 aged 78 years November 1st."
 No British records have been found of where he was born or when or how he came to America, but according to American records he seems to have been born in Glamorganshire, Wales during the reign of William III.